isarafx/Signal-Final-Project/README.md

 pip install -r requirements.txt
 ```
 ##How to use
-Currently developing codee.py is test file and realwork.py is main program<br>
+Currently developing codee.py is test file,<br> realwork is testing for gui and  signal_work.py is main program<br>
 wave_sample folder is contain various of signal list that can be use to plot
 <br>when you dont have access to the equiqment(for conveniently coding)
 ### Dependency